 - Outstanding Undergraduate Thesis Award: To find the best thesis submitted by an undergraduate

-- Phi Beta Kappa Honors Thesis Prize: Thesis completed in a discipline included within Phi Beta Kappa by students in the Schreyer Scholar Honor program
+- Phi Beta Kappa Honors Thesis Prize: To award a Schreyer Scholar Honors thesis completed in a discipline included within Phi Beta Kappa that makes a significant contirubtion to the field.

-Judy Chicago Art Education Award: The Judy Chicago Art Education Award is presented annually by Through the Flower is open to scholars, artists, and educators for a project based on primary research incorporating any of the three archives that are collaborating in the development of the Judy Chicago Portal.
+Judy Chicago Art Education Award: To acknowledge a project based on primary research incorporating any of the three archives that are collaborating in the development of the Judy Chicago Portal.
+This award is presented annually by Through the Flower is open to scholars, artists, and educators.

 These scholarships provide financial assistance to undergraduate students in a variety of disciplines, including liberal arts, information technology, and those with an interest in library science.
 Scholarships are also available for need-based students.